live-codes/livecodes/docs/docs/features/tests.md

 <LiveCodes template="jest-react" params={{tests: 'open'}}></LiveCodes>

+## Tests Panel

+The "Tests" panel is located in the "[Tools pane](./tools-pane.md)" below the result page.

 In the tests panel, you can find:

 - "Run" button: To run tests (keyboard shortcut: Ctrl/Cmd + Alt + t).